Flaagrah/Deep_Learning/DataScienceBowl/src/README.md

 	Set workspace to <workspace>/DataScienceBowl/src.
 This program trains a model indefinitely.
 In order to create a submission file, Change the line in model.py to trainModel(False, True) and run it.
 To continue training, change it to trainModel(True, False).
 	Testing creates a submission.csv file under the src folder which can be submitted to https://www.kaggle.com/c/data-science-bowl-2018.

+	THE DATA IS NOT INCLUDED IN GITHUB BECAUSE OF SIZE RESTRICTIONS.

 Introduction: